20chan/AssemblySharp/Readme.md

 ## Requirements

 Should be installed gcc, objdump.
-You need to set your PATH environment variable to include directory of them.
+You ㅍneed to set your PATH environment variable to include directory of them.

+## AssemblySharp.VM

+X86 VM

 ## [LICENSE](/LICENSE)